check-face/checkface/docs/api.md

 # Using the CheckFace API

+The API is available at `https://api.checkface.ml/`

-You're in luck that it's not authenticated, entirely open API
+You're in luck that it's not authenticated; it's an entirely open API!

 The API is in Alpha is is likely to go down, have maintenance at unpredictable times and make breaking changes to the API.